 The tricky river crossing puzzle of two pigs and two hens crossing a river in an automated boat

-Two pigs and two hens must cross a river in as few trips as possible.
+Two pigs and two hens must cross a river on as few trips as possible.
 The boat to be used for crossing starts automatically and reaches the opposite bank when at least one of the four comes aboard.

 The only constraint is—being extra heavy, the two pigs cannot use the boat together for crossing—it will sink.

 We’ll analyze the puzzle and take the most reasonable decisions for solving the puzzle.

 Solution to the Tricky river crossing puzzle of 2 pigs and 2 hens crossing a river

 Usually we try to approach solving a problem or puzzle in a random way.
 That’s the natural tendency.
 Try to avoid it and think analytically and systematically.

 Let’s look at the puzzle using logic and reason, step by step.

-First stage analysis: Tricky river crossing puzzle of 2 pigs and 2 hens crossing a river: Which is the biggest hurdle or constraint in solving the puzzle?
+First stage analysis: 2 pigs and 2 hens crossing a river: Which is the biggest hurdle in solving the puzzle?

-In any problem solving, you would usually ask yourself this question and try to find the best answer.
-Though only one constraint has been mentioned explicitly, there is a second implicit constraint—the boat won't start when no one is in it.
-So the puzzle has two hurdles or constraints, namely,
+In solving any problem, you will usually ask yourself this question and try to find the best answer.
+Though only one constraint is mentioned, there is a second implicit constraint—the boat won’t start when no one is in it.
+So the puzzle has two hurdles or constraints,

 - The boat won’t start and move automatically when empty, and,

-- The two pigs cannot board the boat together, but one pig and one hen or two hens are allowed in a trip.
+- The two pigs cannot board the boat together, but one pig and one hen or two hens are allowed on a trip.